bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

    \end{bconfig}\end{verbatim}

       This feature can be used to do a "hot" database backup.
-      You can use the {\bf RunBeforeJob} to create the fifo and to start a program that dynamically reads your database and writes it to the fifo.
+      You can use the :strong:`RunBeforeJob` to create the fifo and to start a program that dynamically reads your database and writes it to the fifo.
 Bareos will then write it to the Volume.